 Anything chromatic is perceived as having a hue, it is neither white, gray or black.

 A chromiste was a highly trained specialist who worked at a printshop in the production of chromolithographs.
 His job was to create a full sized study known as a key drawing, which was needed to outline (key line) where each of the chosen colors would go.
-His final positioning of each color was then traced off of the key by a retoucher onto a glassine or gelatin sheet for transferring on to its own stone.
-He also determined the order in which inks were printed, which further controlled the final colors.
-One printed the chromiste would examine the proof, and then make any needed corrections to each stone.
+His final positioning of each color was then traced off of the key by a retoucher, and onto a glassine or gelatin sheet for transferring further onto its own stone.
+He also determined the order in which inks were to be printed, which controlled the way the final colors would appear.
+Once printed, the chromiste would examine the proof, and then make any needed corrections to each stone.
 A chromiste is sometimes referred to as an art director.

+Chromo is used as a prefix to many words that describe a method of color printing.
 The term chromo began being used as a common abbreviation for a chromolithograph in the 1840’s.
 The printer Louis Prang would appropriate the term chromo during the 1860’s as an informal trademark for his work.
 He claimed that he was the originator of this term, but this was nothing more than a marketing ploy.
 The cheapness of chromos made them a democratic art form that many people could enjoy.
 Many elitists however saw this as a cheapening of art, and by the turn of the 20th century the term chromo was being commonly used to describe any poor quality reproductions or anything cheap and vulgar.
-Some at this time referred to the United States derogatorily as the chromo nation.
+Some at this time referred to the United States derogatorily as the chromo nation, implying an inferior culture.
 The term was so common that all forms of chromolithography began to be seen under a bad light, which contributed to its demise.

 The rivalry between letterpress and color lithography led to the line block being adapted to multiple plate color printing in the 1860’s.
 Chromotypographs were different from chromolithographs in ways apart from the obvious technology.
 There was no attempt to employ the same wide range of colors as they shied away from art reproduction and realistic rendering.
-Their limited pallet of line blocks became part of their economy, which also made them easy to use.
-Simple illustration, comics, advertising in more stylized graphic design became the mainstay of this technique.
+The limited pallet of line blocks became part of their economy, which also made them easy to use.
+Simple illustration, comics, and advertising in more stylized graphic design became the mainstay of this technique.
 Chromotypographs employed a wide variety of textures but rarely plain dots.
 Some of these textures were created by drawing or spatter, while other marks were etched into the broad lines of the plate to print in white.
 Aquatint was often used in the production line block plates to create random texture.
 This allowed for more interesting patterns of optical blending when multiple color plates were combined.
-As the general trend at the turn of the 20th century turned toward printing with less color, the more elaborate forms of chromotypography came to an end.
+As the general trend at the turn of the 20th century turned toward printing with less color, the more elaborate forms of chromotypography saw little use.
+Line blocks would still be used to create color postcards in color, but in more expedient ways such as relying more heavily on manufactured tints.

-Cigarette cards are a type of free reward cards containing advertising and other imagery that accompanied the purchase of cigarettes.
+Cigarette cards are a type of free reward card containing advertising and other imagery that accompanied the purchase of cigarettes.
 Allon & Ginter were the first to print images on the cardboard stiffeners in cigarette packs in 1886, and the trend continued into the 1930’s.
-Cigarette cards like the trade cards that inspired them, became collectors items before postcards, and reached their peak in popularity between the two World Wars.
+Cigarette cards like the trade cards that inspired them, became collectable items before postcards, and reached their peak in popularity between the two World Wars.
 Production stopped during WWII due to supply shortages, and they were never produced in large numbers again.
-They had been the most popular form of reward cards.
+They were the most popular form of reward cards.

 A cinderella refers to any stamp placed on an envelope or postcard that does not contribute to official postage.
-They are often issued for purposes of raising money for charity, as commemoratives, for propaganda purposes, and even as art.
-They are also sometimes used within private mail networks.
-Non-postage stamps issued by government agencies are often placed in a separate category.
+They are often issued for the purpose of raising money for charity, as commemorative mementos, for propaganda purposes, and even as art.
+They are also sometimes used within private mail networks as real postage would be.
+Non-postage stamps officially issued by government agencies are placed in a separate category.

 A Cirkut camera is one of many different types of rotating panoramic cameras.
-Panoramic cameras first made their appearance in 1857 but the most popular was the Cirkut cameras that began to be manufactured by the Century Camera Company of Rochester, N.Y. in 1907.
-It was designed to take shots of large groups of people, for its ability to rotate allowed the camera to be moved close in to the subject and still capture the entire scene.
+Panoramic cameras first made their appearance in 1857 but the most popular was the Cirkut camera that began to be manufactured by the Century Camera Company of Rochester, N.Y. in 1907.
+It was specifically designed to rotate so it could take shots of large groups of people without having to move the camera back from the subject.
 They came in different sizes using filmstrips between two and twenty feet long.
-The Eastman Kodak Company eventually bought this firm out and continued to manufacture Cirkut cameras.
+The Eastman Kodak Company eventually bought this firm and continued to manufacture Cirkut cameras.
 Many multi-paneled postcards were made from photographs taken by these cameras.
 Modern variations of this camera are still used today.

 A Clucking Clerk is a type of postcard vending machine in which the buyer makes a card selection, inserts money, and then the card is dispensed by a chicken.
-This device made its first appearance in Hot Springs, Arkansas with chickens trained by animal psychologist Keller Breland.
-Despite the fame these birds received from magazine articles and television shows they were never paid more than chicken feed.
+It was hoped that the novelty of the device would attract more customers.
+This machine made its first appearance in Hot Springs, Arkansas with chickens trained by animal psychologist Keller Breland.
+Despite all the fame these birds received from magazine articles and television shows, they were never paid more than chicken feed.

-A paper that has a coating applied to it to give the sheet a brighter, glossier appearance, and improved printability by preventing ink absorption is called a coated paper.
-Both sides of a paper sheet can be coated, but when only one side is coated it tends to curl.
+A coated paper is one that has a coating applied to its surface to give the sheet a brighter, glossier appearance, and improve printability by preventing ink absorption.
+Since only the top side of a sheet is typically coated, the natural breathability of each side’s fibers are altered, which often caused curling as they expand and contract at different rates.
 This type of paper was originally coated by hand, but the process had become completely mechanized by the mid-19th century.
 Paper coatings are made from substances like China Clay or calcium carbonate, and can account for 50% of a paper’s weight.

-A cockle finish is sometimes applied to machine made papers to make it resemble the uneven puckered look of a hand made paper.
+A cockle finish is sometimes applied to machine made papers to make it resemble the uneven puckered look of a handmade paper.
 This effect is created by air drying the paper under little or no tension.
 While cockle finishes were most often used when manufacturing bond writing paper, it was occasionally used in the production of postcards.
 This finish can cause inks to blur making the printing technique employed sometimes difficult to discern.
-A postcard left to air dry after being wet will assume a similar finish but this is considered damage.
+A postcard on more typical paper that is left to air dry after being wet will assume a similar finish but this effect is considered damage.

 Collodion is a base used for photo emulsions invented by J.B.
 Obernetter in Germany in 1867.
 It is made from nitrocellulose suspended in ether or alcohol, rendering it highly flammable and dangerous to use.
 It was mixed with silver chloride to produce printing out papers in both matte and glossy surfaces.
-While it produced brown to purplish hues, collodion could also be toned into many different colors.
+While it yielded brown to purplish hues, collodion could also be toned into many different colors.
 This emulsion is appreciated for the sharp detail and subtleties it can capture often causing collodion photos to be mistaken for platinum prints.
-It lost its popularity around 1900 but was still in use to 1920.
+It lost its popularity around 1900, but was still use until 1920.

 Collotype (Glass Printing)